bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 Two things are important in the file above:

 1. A GraphQL query is made in the second half of the file to get the Markdown data.
-Gatsby has automagically given you all the Markdown metadata and HTML in this query’s result.
+Gatsby has automagically given you all the Markdown metadata and HTML in this query's result.

     **Note: To learn more about GraphQL, consider this [excellent resource](https://www.howtographql.com/)**